Croquettelunchers/Portfolio/VFX.md

 ## Waterfall and Fountains

 I was mandated to produce fountains and a waterfall for one of Smartpixel's app.
-The fountains and splashes are pretty standard shuriken particles with depth-fading, some custom normal-handling equations for slightly more consistently plausible tints throughout the various possible lighting settings.
+The fountains and splashes are pretty standard shuriken particles with depth-fading and a 4-frame animation etched at the speed of light in Krita <span style="color: gray;">Krita is an open source photoshop.</span>.
+They use some custom normal-handling equations for slightly more consistently plausible tints for when they're lit vs under the shade.

 <video controls width="560" style="display: block; margin: 0 auto;">
   <source src="Projects/VFX/Waterfall.mp4" type="video/mp4">